Boosting First Nations entrepreneurs

 Private anonymous co-funder $400,000 (over two years)

-To support indigenous entrepreneurs to build social businesses and bring new income sources and jobs into the community, The John Villiers Trust (JVT) is co-funding the three-year appointment of a First Nations Business Coordinator at White Box Enterprises.
+To support indigenous enterprises and entrepreneurs to build social businesses and bring new income sources and jobs into the community, The John Villiers Trust (JVT) is partnering with White Box Enterprises (WBE), an organisation dedicated to helping create jobs for overlooked Australians through social enterprise.

 Lea-Anne Bradley, JVT CEO, said the potential for indigenous enterprises to provide meaningful jobs was huge.